 - The reshaping of teeth and fixing of an uneven bite.

 These are just a few of the ways that your TMJ can be managed.
 In some cases, TMJ surgery is an option to help keep the jaw in place.
 If you believe that you’re suffering from TMJ symptoms, contact our office in Seattle for an appointment so that we can help you in the relief of your pain.
 Our dentists and staff offer all the best in dental care and talent when it comes to handling all of you and your family’s dental needs.
-Whether it’s a scheduled cleaning or extensive care, Seneca Dental is ready to brighten your smile and your day.
+Whether it’s a scheduled cleaning or extensive care, Capitol Hill Seattle Dentist is ready to brighten your smile and your day.